-Some Research shows that this traditional emphasis upon the Carpal Tunnel area is not only area of Median nerve entrapment.
-The Median Nerve can also entrapped along other areas from the wrist to the neck, rather than at just the carpal tunnel.
+Some research shows that this traditional emphasis on the Carpal Tunnel area is not the only area of Median nerve entrapment.
+The Median Nerve can also be entrapped along with other areas from the wrist to the neck, rather than at just the carpal tunnel.

-It is possible that the Carpal Tunnel Syndrome can occur anywhere the Median nerve is entrapped along its entire length of your arm.
+It is possible that the Carpal Tunnel Syndrome can occur anywhere the Median nerve is entrapped along the entire length of your arm.

 Other Median nerve entrapment sites:

-3. Median nerve at the Pronator Teres and Flexor Digitorum Superficialis.
+- Median nerve at the Pronator Teres and Flexor Digitorum Superficialis

-4. Median Nerve at the Ligament of Struthers.
+- Median Nerve at the Ligament of Struthers

 These are common entrapment sites, however, the entrapment of the Median Nerve can occur anywhere along the length of the nerve.